 Aspiring meditators who suffer from anxiety might be pleased to know that the potential anxiolytic (anxiety-reducing) effects of CBD have been studied in considerable detail.
 Cannabidiol has been researched for its effects on general forms of anxiety, and the effects of CBD on social anxiety have also been investigated.

 Perhaps most importantly, CBD has also been studied for its benefits for anxiety in the context of sleep.
 Like meditating, going to sleep often entails clearing your mind, overcoming the stresses of the day, and finding a calm center within yourself.

-Over the years, a variety of substances have been used in conjunction with meditation.
+Over the years, people have used a variety of drugs while meditating.
 In the 1960s, hippie culture popularized both meditation and LSD, and in some cases, these methods of inner exploration were enjoyed simultaneously.
-More recently, some meditators have advocated the use of marijuana during navel-gazing sessions, and this trend has only picked up speed as THC-rich Cannabis sativa has become more widely available across the nation.
+More recently, some meditators have advocated the use of THC during navel-gazing sessions.

-In the end, however, meditation and intoxicating drugs don’t mix well.
-Even though it’s considered to be non-addictive, LSD is nothing to be trifled with, and this hallucinogen can cause mental health issues when used habitually.
-THC, on the other hand, is highly addictive, and if you use this substance to meditate, it might become hard to draw the line between the effects THC causes and the legitimate fruits of your meditative practice.
+Meditation and intoxicating drugs don’t always mix well, though.
+LSD is nothing to be trifled with, and this hallucinogen can cause mental health issues when used habitually.
+THC, on the other hand, can cause dependency issues, and it might become hard to draw the line between the effects of THC and the legitimate results of your meditative practice.

 Should meditation be easier?